brickaa/teach-yourself-code/README.md

 + Python / [Django](https://www.djangoproject.com/)
 + Ruby / [Ruby on Rails](http://rubyonrails.org/)

+FYI: Python and Ruby aren't "web" languages &mdash; you can write all kinds of code with these languages.
+BUT other people have used these languages to build web frameworks that make building dynamic websites much easier.

 ###Front-end Frameworks
 Front-end frameworks are also a great place to find example code, because they're built to be reusable and adaptable.